maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 >
 > This is also useful for diagnosing performance issues, as you can see how long
 > each request took to complete.
+>
+> While we are on the topic of network requests, it's important to mention the
+> "Disable cache" checkbox available here.
+This is great for temporary telling
+> the browser to not cache any data, but to make a fresh network requests every
+> time.
+This is useful for diagnosing issues caused by browser cache getting out
+> of date.

 ## Debugging: Philosophy 🤔